Below are frequently asked questions about the Local Voices project.

 CSIRO will analyse the survey data collected and provide the information back to the communities and to BHP in a format that is accessible and useful.

 BHP Head Office also receives the summary of data collected in the communities so they can track how well each site engages with communities neighbouring their operations.

 The aggregated data may be used for the following:

 The data may be licensed to a separate entity to enable continued data collection past the initial three-year agreement between CSIRO and BHP.
 This will enable a long-term view of community attitudes and how they change over time.

 BHP has committed to use the community insights in their decision making.
 While the company may not be able to solve every issue raised, they will share the results within the business to ensure they are better informed on the things that matter most to the local communities.

-Community groups that are eligible include schools, charities, and not-for-profit clubs and organisations neighbouring BHP’s operations.
+Community groups that are eligible include school P&Cs, charities, and not-for-profit clubs and organisations neighbouring BHP’s operations.
 Groups must be nominated for the rewards program by a community member who has been authorised by the group, before they can receive tokens.
-Full eligibility criteria, Terms and Conditions, and groups can be nominated.

 Participation is completely voluntary and participants can stop at any time without any consequence.
 While retracting data is not possible once results are published, you are free to withdraw your participation at any time, without prejudice, penalty or having to provide a reason for your withdrawal.

 This is ok, you can join Local Voices at any time.
 CSIRO will send a link to the Pulse survey that is underway at that time and will continue to send invitations each month until you tell them otherwise.